 When a Requested Year Is Not Available

-If a user requests a year that does not exist for a given dataset or geography, the AI automatically selects the closest valid alternative and explains the limitation.
-For example, requesting ACS 1-Year data for a small town will result in the AI switching to ACS 5-Year data.
-Similarly, if certain variables were not collected in earlier years, the AI informs the user and selects the nearest available year that supports the request.
+If a user requests a year that does not exist for a given dataset or geography, the Data Navigator automatically selects the closest valid alternative and explains the limitation.
+For example, requesting ACS 1-Year data for a small town will result in the Data Navigator switching to ACS 5-Year data.
+Similarly, if certain variables were not collected in earlier years, the Data Navigator informs the user and selects the nearest available year that supports the request.

 Why Year Selection Matters

 Choosing the correct year is essential for accuracy and meaningful interpretation.
 Different years may reflect changes in methodology, geographic boundaries, or survey design.
-By automatically and transparently handling year selection, Social Explorer AI removes guesswork and allows users to focus on analysis rather than dataset mechanics.
+By automatically and transparently handling year selection, Social Explorer Data Navigator removes guesswork and allows users to focus on analysis rather than dataset mechanics.